rvantonder/lambda-gbc/README.md

 ev_dbg_rq_rcv_in_non_blking
 ```

+# Debug settings for screen:

+`LWT_LOG="render -> debug; clock -> debug" ./driver.native --bootrom --nr --speed 0.0`

 ## TODO

 Use `ctxt#update` to bind mem variable to a new bil result (storage)
 Refactor memory writing to be like `wwrite_word` in interpreter

+be careful of on_success use in screen.

 ### GPU: